Thompson submachine gun: .351 WSL variant

 Only one prototype was made in .351 WSL using a standard 20" barrel which had a ROF of 1000rpm.
+In 1926, it was shipped to France for testing but the extractor broke after 10 rounds, no spare parts were delivered.

 Thompson .30 Carbine

 The layout and ergonomics of the Thompson submachine gun were also considered for the role of a Light Rifle before the adoption of the M1 Carbine.
 An example known as the "Calibre .30 Short Rifle" was based on the M1921/27 variants.
 However, it was turned down without testing due to logistical problems.

 .30-06 variant

 A .30–06 variant was intended as a rival to the M1918 BAR.
 It had an extended receiver with a recoil buffer and was fed from 20-round magazines.